Marie-Anne Paulze Lavoisier: Artistic training and contributions

-Paulze began receiving artistic instruction from the painter Jacques-Louis David in later 1785 or early 1786.
+Paulze began receiving artistic instruction from the painter Jacques-Louis David in late 1785 or early 1786.
 Not long after, probably sometime in 1787, David painted a full-length double portrait of Paulze and her husband, foregrounding the former.
-Paulze's artistic training enabled her not only to document and illustrate her husband's experiments and publications (she even depicted herself as a participant in two drawings of her husband's experiments) but also, for example, to paint a portrait of Benjamin Franklin, one of the many scientific thinkers that she hosted in her salons.
-Later Paulze's ties with David were severed due to the radical politics of the latter in the context of the French Revolution.
+Paulze's artistic training enabled her not only to document and illustrate her husband's experiments and publications (she even depicted herself as a participant in two drawings of her husband's experiments) but also to paint a portrait of Benjamin Franklin, one of the many scientific thinkers she hosted in her salons.
+Later, Paulze's ties with David were severed due to the radical politics of the latter in the context of the French Revolution.